noahehall/theBookOfNoah/databases/mongodb.md

     - databases hold collections of documents
     -
   - document
-    - a record ina  mongodb collection and the basic unit of data in mongodb
+    - a record in a mongodb collection and the basic unit of data in mongodb
     - analogous to JSON objects but exist in the db as BSON
     - data is stored in documents
     - documents are modeled after JSON, and are stored as BSON
     - is a dictionary of key-value pairs where the value may be one of the following
       - primitive JSON types
         - number, string, boolean, etc
       - primitive BSON types